jimsmart/schema/README.md

 - github.com/denisenkom/go-mssqldb - Microsoft SQL Server
 - gopkg.in/goracle.v2 - Oracle

-An effort has been made to support these drivers, but they are untested:
+An effort has been made to support the following drivers, but they are untested:

 - github.com/gwenn/gosqlite - SQLite
 - github.com/mxk/go-sqlite - SQLite